AusClimateService/bias-correction-data-release/nci_cordex_readme.txt

 INTRODUCTION

-The data are the most commonly used surface variables from all model simulations (n=39) from Regional Climate Models (RCMs) contributing to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia in a convenient form for applied users.
+The data are the most commonly used surface variables from Regional Climate Models (RCMs) contributing to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia in a convenient form for applied users.
 Data are for historical and two Shared Socioeconomic Pathway (SSP) experiments, regridded from the native RCM resolution of ~10-20 km to the ~5 km standard and regular grid of the Australian Gridded Climate Dataset (AGCD) and subset for